420kc/rigour-hero-guide/README.md

 1. Go to [rigourhero.com](https://rigourhero.com).
 2. Type your RuneScape name and press Enter.
 3. Pick a boss from the boss selector.
-Pick a game mode from the mode selector (top right).
+Pick a game mode from the mode selector (bottom right).
-4. Press Space to start the run.
+4. Activate a prayer.
-5. Prayer orbs fly toward you.
+5. Attack orbs fly toward you.
 Click the correct prayer to block each attack before it hits.
-Every correct block earns XP and extends your combo.
+Every correct block earns XP and GP, streak, and chances at rare collection log items. your combo.
 Every miss costs HP.
 When your HP runs out, the run ends and your score is submitted.

 Your score equals your total XP earned that run.
 XP per block starts at 10 and increases by 2 for every combo you build (10, 12, 14, 16...).
 Longer combos mean significantly higher scores.